Reading time about 5 min read

-It is solely Amazon’s choice whether to invite you to join Amazon’s vendor program or not.
+It is solely Amazon’s choice whether to invite you to join Amazon’s vendor program or not, and whether you have a chance of becoming an Amazon vendor.
 If they do, the Amazon team will send you an invitation proposing you become a vendor.

 The selection criteria are consistent and high traffic, as well as high sales volume of your brand.
 When Amazon sees that your brand acquires popularity, has a high conversion rate, and generates a lot of purchase orders, they may consider you as a potential vendor.

 In other words, the first step to become an Amazon vendor is to create a perfect brand.

 Under the Vendor Program, your brand enters into a wholesale relationship with Amazon, and you become an Amazon partner under an Amazon Vendor Program.
 For a vendor, it is mandatory to register their brand in the Amazon Brand Registry program.

 How Does a Vendor Account Work?

 When you have received an invitation from Amazon to become a vendor, you need to accept or decline it.
 If you are interested in the offer, you need to agree to the terms and conditions and get access to Vendor Central.